MohammadHosseinKv/Tetris-w-Digital-Logic/README.md

 - **If there is no collision** → HOLD remains **1**, allowing the block to keep shifting down.
 - **If a collision occurs** → HOLD becomes **0**, causing Y to be copied into B, effectively "freezing" the light.

+> [!NOTE]
+>
+> **In the implementation, we utilize the collision condition directly rather than its negation.
+However, we still negate the output of the Collision Condition using NAND instead of AND gate.** This means that we connect the collision condition variable directly to the shift register of the light, eliminating the need to include a NOT gate.
+>

 ---